Thomas Medwin: Life of Shelley

 Medwin returned to Heidelberg from a visit to London and Horsham in time for the 1848 Revolution that swept through Germany.
 He and Caroline de Crespigny took flight to a more peaceable Weinsberg in Wurttemberg.
 He continued to work there, producing some poetry and translations for his host, Justinus Kerner, to whom in 1854 he published a poem.
 He returned to Heidelberg the same year and published a further poetry volume, The Nugae.
 This was international in content, with original poems and translations in Greek, Latin, English, and German.
 A further book of poetry published in 1862 in Heidelberg was entitled Odds and Ends, with translations from Catullus, Virgil, Horace and Scaliger, and additional poems by Caroline de Crespigny, who died shortly before its publication.
-The book confirmed that Thomas Medwin was a learned man, but prone to be imprecise and careless.

 Final years

 Medwin returned finally to England in 1865 and began rewriting his "Life of Shelley", although the revision exists only in handwritten form.
 In 1869 he was visited by his old friend and sometime rival Trelawny, who found him constant and "always faithful and honest in his love of Shelley."

 Thomas Medwin died on 2 August 1869 at the house of his brother Pilfold Medwin (1794–1880) in the Carfax, Horsham, where he was buried in Denne Road Cemetery.
 At his request, his grave faces east to India, Italy and Germany, and reads: "He was a friend and companion of Byron, Shelley and Trelawny."